Donaldidus/Stockanalysis/README.md

 The first results, when applying ML algorithms on the raw data, yielded in very bad results.
 The results even failed the statstic contingency test.
 Adjusting offset and amplitude of the stocks increased the results significantly.
 Removing the trend from the data further improved the results.

 ### Current Problems
 Even tough the metrics displaying the performance against the GICS increased too, the results are far from satisfactory right now.
-E.g. the Adjusted Rand Index (ARI) is close to zero (best of now 0.06), which indicates that the cluster results are somewhat not similar to the GICS sectors at all (positive 1 would be a perfect match).
+E.g. the [Adjusted Rand Index](https://en.wikipedia.org/wiki/Rand_index#Adjusted_Rand_index) (ARI) is close to zero (best of now 0.06), which indicates that the cluster are somewhat not similar to the GICS sectors at all (positive 1 would be a perfect match).

 ### Moving On
 Moving on the goal is to improving the ARI score and the other metrics.
 Therefore it's necessary to determine why the score is so low.
 As both homogeneity and completeness score are similar, it's not clear what the problem is.
 Looking at the mean silhouette coefficient I noticed it's extremly low (close to zero), that would imply that either the euclidean distance measurement is not appropriate or the cluster algorithms applied are not able to seperate the data right.
 So next I'll look for different distance metrics and cluster algorithms.